AZHenley/knox/README.md

  - Pass by reference.
 All complex types should be pass by reference and pointers should be hidden.
  - Convenient data structures.
 Lists and maps are first-class data structures that should be as easy as Python.
  - Operability.
 Use any Go library and produce Go libraries.
+ - Fast enough.
+Compiling time, execution time, and memory usage should be less than a 50% increase over Go.
  - Well-behaved.
 Contracts, error handling, and unit testing are first-class constructs.

 ```